 New Students

-SAS welcomes all current Ontario Tech students with permanent, prolonged or persistent and temporary disabilities.
-We can also support students who have been in accidents and are dealing with the short and long term impacts of limb fractures, concussions or chronic pain among other medical issues.
+SAS welcomes all current undergraduate and graduate students at Ontario Tech with permanent, prolonged or persistent and temporary disabilities.
+We can also support students who are managing acute injuries related to athletics or accidents.
+This includes short or long term symptom managment of limb fractures, concussions, chronic pain or other medical issues.
 We look forward to connecting with you and providing support on your academic journey.

 If you have any questions, please contact us at 905.721.3266 or studentaccessibility@ontariotechu.ca